-When you click OK, the 3D model will be saved in your User library.
+Click OK and the 3D model will be saved in your User Catalog.

 Once converted and added to the library, the symbol can be placed in any plan.
 It can be selected, moved and rotated as needed using its edit handles, and its materials can be altered using the Material Painter .
 You can also control its height on the General panel of the Fixture Specification dialog.